RanAwaySuccessfully/spcplayer/README.md

 # SPC Player

 This is a copy of (most of) the code of the SPC Player discord bot used in SnesLab.
-This repository is kept up to date manually.
+This is a frozen copy of the code, it is not kept up to date.

+Some parts of the code may contain bugs, may be broken, or be out of date.

+## Dependencies

+This bot runs on Node.js.
+Install it, and run `npm install` to install all library dependencies.

+SMWCentral's SPC Player must be installed manually by going to [this repository](https://github.com/RanAwaySuccessfully/smwcentral-spc-player) and cloning it while inside the `lib` folder.
+Note that the aforementioned link points to a fork of the original repository.
+Instructions for how to build the SMWCentral's SPC Player are located on its README.

 ## Login Key

-Create a file named ``login_key`` and store your bot's login token there.
+Create a file named ``token.json`` and store your bot's login token there.
+For production use the property `token`, for local testing use `tokenDev`.
 Careful not to publicly disclose it.
-For local testing you can also create a file named `login_key_dev`, with either the same or a different token.
 This token can be found on the [Discord Developer Portal](https://discord.com/developers/applications/) by clicking your application's name and then: Bot > Build-A-Bot > Token.

+Optionally fill in your Discord ID as the property `uidBotOwner`.

 ## Database